 Rupert’s banking and financial institutions’ litigation practice includes: UCC Articles 3 and 4 (negotiable instruments, check fraud), Article 4A (wire transfers), Article 5 (letters of credit) and Article 9 (secured transactions), commercial and consumer account disputes, interpleaders, lender liability, special assets and loan collections, foreclosures and deficiency suits, embezzlements and account fraud, ACH and NACHA disputes, electronic payment systems, debit card and ATM transactions, construction loan and lien disputes, mortgage disputes, and guardianship proceedings.

-Rupert also regularly assists and advises financial institution clients in such transactional matters as drafting and revising deposit agreements, treasury management and services agreements, loan documentation and guarantees, deposit account control agreements and blocked account agreements, and in regulatory compliance matters.
+Rupert also regularly provides regulatory and transactional advice and drafting to financial institution clients, including advice, drafting and revisions to bank and credit union deposit agreements, treasury management and services agreements, loan documentation and guarantees, deposit account control agreements (DACAs), blocked account agreements, deposit account instructions and service agreements (DAISAs) and bank regulatory compliance matters generally.